How to Help Cats in your Neighborhood

 Have you noticed a lot of stray cats or kittens living in your neighborhood, apartment complex, or office park?
 We're here to help you help them!

-Taking care of community cats is a great way to help animals and animal shelters without actually owning a pet.
+Taking care of community cats is a great way to help animals and animal shelters.
 Being a community cat advocate helps to prevent overpopulation, disease, and environmental issues.
 There are many ways to get involved with community cats and to assist those who are already working with them.

 What is Trap-Neuter-Return-Care?